 - An environmental professional surveys the plot of land and surroundings.
 Typically someone who knows the site will walk with them as they complete the survey.

 - A member of the environmental team then looks through the files kept about the property within the state, local, and federal databases, regulatory agencies, and the owner.
 Items of interest include cases of suspected release, hazardous waste discard, and storage tanks, for example.

 - The way that the property is used now and was used in the past are evaluated.
 Operators, occupants, current owners, and past owners are interviewed.

 - The assessment team writes and organizes a report showing the property’s current and potential contamination sources.

-What Is A Phase 1 Environmental Site Assessment Checklist?
+What Is An Environmental Site Assessment Checklist?

 Plus, it will be a document of your experience with the site and knowledge you have of it – as well as indicating potential and known hazards.
 It can help reduce your liability in court.
 Before you perform the survey to determine any presence of RECs, it is key that all information is collected from the owner for the checklist – or you could lose your LLPs.

-An Efficient Phase 1 ESA
+An Efficient ESA